Unique Outdoor Destinations for Families

 2020 E Mt Hope Ave, Lansing, MI 48910

-As you wind around their entrance you’re immediately surrounded by the sounds of nature.
+As you wind around the entrance, you’re immediately surrounded by the sounds of nature.

 Their visitor center has stations for hands-on learning and play, while their outdoor space naturally invites kids to explore in participatory ways.
 You’ll experience bird watching, the interactive playground where Fenner encourages kids to add to the designated structure, and miles of grounds to venture.